gvwilson/thirdbit/src/fiction/iffy/index.md

 only to put her foot in her mouth, then stepped up to the rail a meter away from him and leaned on it as well.

-He sighed without looking at her.
+He glanced at her.
 "I'm sorry about what happened."

 "No worries," she said.
 Together, they watched the shore approach.

-Wales sighed again.
+Wales sighed.
 "You will never find a more wretched hive of scum and villainy."

 Iffy bridled.
 "It ain't that bad."